siphry/siphry.github.io/HW2/index.md

 </html>
 ```

-I kept the HTML for this assignment relatively simple, and I preferred to keep the Javascript separate from the HTML.
+I kept the HTML and design for this assignment relatively simple, and I preferred to keep the Javascript separate from the HTML.
 Once again, I used [W3Schools](https://www.w3schools.com/jsref/jsref_obj_array.asp), as well as [this](https://medium.freecodecamp.org/creating-a-bare-bones-quote-generator-with-javascript-and-html-for-absolute-beginners-5264e1725f08) blog for inspiration and reference to create my name generator.
 I also checked stack overflow whenever I ran into issues, such as when I couldn't figure out how to replace the background image in the .css file via the .js file with JQuery.

+Since the name generator is a relatively simple-looking list, I wanted to make the website colors and graphics interesting and in line with the theme, so orange and black was almost a requirement.
+I found the banner images online and set them to repeat and created the shapes via padding in the .css file.
+After I finished everything and merged my branhes, I found the dancing skeleton gifs and had to add them.
+I like the simple design, it's eye-catching without being too busy or jarring.
+I tried to use columns and put the skeletons on the bottom corners, but it just didn't look right and did not work on mobile so I switched to placing them in the container undernear the generator.

 ```javascript
 var firstNames = ["a", "Craven", "b", "Ahru", "c", "Sybil", "d", "Dracen", "e", "Elfin", "f", "Jeff", "g", "Zion", "h", "Fane", "i", "Lunas",